Colchester Corporation Tramways

 Inspectors wore single-breasted jackets with hidden buttons (or an hook and eye affair) and a slit breast pocket, all edged in a finer material than the main body of the jacket, this also being used, in the form of a chevron, to embellish the sleeves.
 The jacket had upright collars that almost certainly bore the grade - 'Inspector' - in embroidered script lettering.
 Caps were in the kepi style, and whilst precise details cannot be made out on surviving photographs, they very likely bore the grade (in embroidered script-lettering on a hat band), with the glossy peak embellished with braid.
 In all likelihood, the kepi-style cap would have been superseded at some point by a military-style of cap similar to that worn by tramcar staff, however, photographic evidence is currently lacking.

 In common with the vast majority of UK tramways, Colchester employed the services of female staff during the Great War - as conductresses - to replace male staff lost to the armed services.
 These ladies, the first four of whom commenced work in 1916, were issued with tailored, single-breasted jackets with a row of five buttons, two hip-level pockets (with button closures), a waist belt and lapels; the upper part of the latter (the collars) were initially left plain, but subsequently carried an employee number on the bearer's left-hand side and system initials - ‘C C T’ - on the right-hand side.
 Headgear took the form of a felt bonnet, which carried a standard, 'off-the-shelf', grade badge - 'Conductor' - affixed to a wide hat band.
-Waterproof bonnets were also worn, probably as a winter issue.
+Waterproof bonnets were also worn, probably as a winter issue, as well as standard, military-style peaked caps.
 It is currently unclear whether Colchester dispensed with the services of its conductresses after the Great War (this was usually the case) or whether some were kept on.
-At least one photo has survived of a conductress wearing a double-breasted greatcoat and a baggy cap with a glossy peak, which suggests that conductresses were employed in the 1920s.

 For a short pictorial history of the tramway, see: 'Colchester Corporation Transport 1904-1964'; published by Colchester Corporation Transport (1964).